My Dream Act: A Play by Martha Razo and Cecilie Keenan

 Through Martha's dramatic telling of her own story audiences learn of America's own immigration challenges and in the process join in the migrant's journey of struggles, hopes, and dreams for a better future for all.

-My Dream Act, performed by Martha Razo under the direction of Cecilie Keenan, is presented by Frontera: Artists Crossing Borders.
+My Dream Act, performed by Martha Razo under the direction of Cecilie Keenan, was presented by Frontera: Artists Crossing Borders.
 Frontera is a project of the Chicago Network for Justice and Peace.

 In collaboration with artists and theatres, Frontera develops plays and performance pieces based on the personal narratives of migrants who describe their experiences crossing the physical, cultural, political, and economic borders of our contemporary world in order to find the safety and opportunity to live their lives in dignity and freedom.